vacanza/holidays/docs/examples.md

 2014-12-25 Christmas Day
 ```

-So far we\'ve only checked holidays in 2014 so that\'s the only year the
+So far we've only checked holidays in 2014 so that's the only year the
 Holidays object has generated:

 ``` python